hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

-At every iteration, we get an item out of the array: the return type is a an instance of ``numpy.float64`` (a numpy scalar), i.e. a ``PyObject'*``: this is something which is implemented by numpy entirely in C, so completely transparent to ``cpyext``.
+At every iteration, we get an item out of the array: the return type is a an instance of ``numpy.float64`` (a numpy scalar), i.e. a ``PyObject'*``: this is something which is implemented by numpy entirely in C, so completely opaque to ``cpyext``.
 We don't have any control on how it is allocated, managed, etc., and we can assume that allocation costs are the same than on CPython.